artemmavrin/latex-homework/README.md

 **`article` class options**

-All options of the `article` class (except the `titlepage` option) may be used, including the following.
+All options of the `article` class may be used, including the following.

 * `10pt`, `11pt`, `12pt`:
   Set the font size to 10pt, 11pt, or 12pt.
 The default is `12pt` (this is different from the default in the `article` class).